cadu-goncalves/cadu-goncalves.github.io/planted_tanks.md

 <p>
   <span class="image left"><img src="assets/images/aqua/aqua_10.jpg" alt=""></span>
-  Aquarism was the hobby I chose gardening with almost 30 years, unlike many aquarists.
+  Aquarism was the hobby I chose with almost 30 years old, unlike many aquarists.
 A hobby that requires dedication and attention to details attracted me a lot, especially planted aquariums, in which the objective is to harmonize the needs of fish and plants and produce submerged landscapes.
 It is a hobby that allows us to keep in touch with nature, value all natural resources and understand about time and patience.
 </p>

 <p>